 It’s one of those simple basic recipes that you can whip out when your fridge is bare.
 You just need beans, grains, olive oil and onions.
 Because this soup is sooo basic, use the BEST olive oil you can find – preferably unfiltered, cold-pressed olive oil for maximum flavour and nutritional benefit.

-And every time we make it in our home, it is always, always a hit.
-So if you’re looking for a healthy, simple vegan recipe that everyone can enjoy this season, stock up on some beans grains and, grab your favourite olive and let’s make a big batch!
+Every time we make it in our home, it is always, always a hit.
+So if you’re looking for a healthy, simple vegan recipe that everyone can enjoy this season, stock up on some beans and grains, grab your favourite olive oil and let’s make a big batch!

 Tips for Making Maklouta

 Use a food processor.
 There are a lot of onions in this recipe; a food processor with a slicing attachment is strongly recommended.

 Soak onions in water.
 If you’re not using a food processor to slice the onions, then soak them in cold water before slicing.
 Also, use a very sharp knife to avoid tearing up.